WittleWolfie/CharacterOptionsPlus/README.md

 ## Bug Fixes

-* (Next Version) Heavenly Fire can be used 3 + Charisma Modifier times per day instead of just 3
+* Heavenly Fire can be used 3 + Charisma Modifier times per day instead of just 3
+* Serpent's Fang poison DC is calculated correctly
+* Serpent Friend grants +3 to Perception instead of +2, matching the feature description

 ## Planned Content